zehao-ba/web-development/README.md

 # web-development
-This is an interactive web application
-Each Lab folder indicates different function:
+This is an interactive web application, each Lab folder indicates different function:
-  Lab 1: Using the Breakpoints for a Responsive Page;
+### Lab 1: Using the Breakpoints for a Responsive Page;
-  Lab 2: Prototyping Exercise, including:
+###  Lab 2: Prototyping Exercise, including:
         – A proper responsive layout;
         – Relative measurements ;
-  Lab 3:
+###  Lab 3:
         – Properly connecting to database;
         – Properly handling all errors to prevent sensitive information from being displayed to the user ;
         – Properly preventing malicious code and SQL injections;